-manufacturer: company having a substantial capacity to develop and/or produce and/or install and/or maintain products to be used in, or directly or indirectly connected to, an electronics communications network
+Manufacturer: company having a substantial capacity to develop and/or produce and/or install and/or maintain products to be used in, or directly or indirectly connected to, an electronics communications network

-NOTE: An association or organization of such manufacturers also falls within this category.
+NOTE: An association or organisation of such manufacturers also falls within this category.
 (Member categories from Rules of procedure in ETSI Directives [2]).

-network operator: operator of an electronics communications network or part thereof

-NOTE: An association or organization of such network operators also falls within this category.
-(Member categories from Rules of procedure in ETSI Directives [2]).

-PoC demo objective: detailed description of one particular aspect that the PoC Team intends to demonstrate and how it will be achieved
+PoC demo objective: detailed description of one particular aspect that the PoC team intends to demonstrate and how it will be achieved

 PoC project: activity oriented to perform a PoC according to the framework described in the present document